mamoore1440/personal-site/src/content/are-you-awake-yet/AYAY-Table-Of-Contents.md

   * Money Evolution
 * Logic:
 * Concepts:
+  * Base Money
+    * Pegged Money
+    * Devauling the base money by printing
+      * this causes all wages to go down, but during negotiations for raises to keep income the same the rich will win
+        * printing money causes the poor to lose income in the long run
   * Inflation & Deflation
     * Talk about taxing through printing fiat.
 Why pay Taxes?
+    * What is the inflation goal?
+    * Should we have an inflation goal?
   * QE & Financial Inflation
+  * Everything Is Connected; Nothing Is Independant
 * Tool:
   * Money Map